Fannie Lou Hamer: Freedom Democratic Party and Congressional run

-One of Hamer's most famous speeches was at Williams Institutional Church in Harlem on December 20, 1964, along with Malcolm X. In the speech, "Sick and Tired of Being Sick and Tired", Hamer chronicled the violence and injustices she experienced while trying to register to vote.
-While highlighting the various acts of brutality she experienced in the South, she was careful to also tie in the fact that blacks in the North and all over the country were suffering the same oppression.
+One of Hamer's most famous speeches was at Williams Institutional Church in Harlem on December 20, 1964.
+She appeared along with Malcolm X. In her speech, "Sick and Tired of Being Sick and Tired", she chronicled the violence and injustices she experienced while trying to register to vote.
+While highlighting the various acts of brutality she witnessed in the South, she was careful to tie in the fact that blacks in the North and all over the country were suffering the same oppression.
 The audience was one-third white and gave Hamer a warm reception.

 Freedom Farm Cooperative and later activism

-In 1964, Hamer unsuccessfully ran for a seat in the U.S. Senate.
-She continued to work on other projects, including grassroots-level Head Start programs and Martin Luther King, Jr.'s Poor People's Campaign.
-With the help of Julius Lester and Mary Varela, she published her autobiography in 1967.
+After 1964, Hamer continued to work on other projects, including grassroots-level Head Start programs and Martin Luther King Jr.'s Poor People's Campaign.
+With the assistance of Julius Lester and Mary Varela, she published her autobiography in 1967.
 She said she was "tired of all this beating" and "there's so much hate.
 Only God has kept the Negro sane".

-Hamer sought equality across all aspects of society.
-In Hamer's view, African-Americans were not technically free if they were not afforded the same opportunities as whites, including those in the agricultural industry.
-Sharecropping was the most common form of post-slavery activity and income in the South.
-The New Deal era expanded so that many blacks were physically and economically displaced due to the various projects appearing around the country.
-Hamer did not wish to have blacks be dependent on any group for any longer; so, she wanted to give them a voice through an agricultural movement.
+Hamer fought for equality across all aspects of society.
+In her view, African Americans were not free if they were not afforded the same opportunities as whites, including those in the agricultural industry.
+Sharecropping was the most common form of post-slavery activity and the main source of income in the South.
+The New Deal era expanded and, as a result, many blacks were physically and economically displaced due to the various projects initiated around the country.
+Hamer believed that blacks should not be dependent on any group, so she wanted to give them a voice through an agricultural movement.

-Hamer was a staunch opponent of abortion, calling it "legalized murder" in a 1969 speech at the White House and describing her position in terms of her Christian faith.
-In Until I Am Free, historian Keisha N. Blain writes, Hamer viewed birth control and abortion as social justice issues.
-She feared that both were simply white supremacist tools to regulate the lives of impoverished Black people and even prevent the growth of the Black population.James Eastland, a white senator, was among the groups of people who sought to keep African-Americans disenfranchised and segregated from society.
+Hamer adamantly opposed abortion, calling it "legalized murder" in a 1969 speech at the White House and describing her position in terms of her Christian faith.
+In Until I Am Free, historian Keisha N. Blain writes, "Hamer viewed birth control and abortion as social justice issues.
+She feared that both were simply white supremacist tools to regulate the lives of impoverished Black people and even prevent the growth of the Black population."

+James Eastland, a white senator, was one of the people who sought to keep African Americans disenfranchised and segregated from society.
 His influence on the overarching agricultural industry often suppressed minority groups to keep whites as the only power force in America.
-Hamer objected to this, and consequently pioneered the Freedom Farm Cooperative (FFC) in 1969, an attempt to redistribute economic power across groups and to solidify an economic standing amongst African-Americans.
+Hamer objected to this, and consequently, she pioneered the Freedom Farm Cooperative (FFC) in 1969, an attempt to redistribute economic power across groups and solidify an economic standing among African Americans.
 In the same vein as the Freedom Farm Collective, Hamer partnered with the National Council of Negro Women (NCNW) to establish an interracial and interregional support program called The Pig Project to provide protein for people who previously could not afford meat.